liuyxpp/mpltex/README.rst

 And it will produce images suitable for publishing in American Chemical Society (ACS).

-**mpltex** also includes several helper functions to faciliate production of specific type of images.
+``mpltex`` also contains several helper functions to faciliate production of specific type of images.
 Following codes will produce a set of line arts with cycled line styles and line markers with the help of ``mpltex.linestyle_generator`` function.

 .. code:: python